Anger over 'forced' video of Indian pilot amid new Kashmir deaths

 India's feverish social media also slammed the video, which was tweeted by the Pakistan government but later taken off its official account.

-Pakistan's foreign ministry has insisted Abhinandan was "treated with dignity and in line with international law".
+"There was no pressure on Pakistan to release him nor any compulsion," he told BBC Urdu.

+"We wanted to convey to them that we do not want to increase your sorrow, we do not want to mistreat your citizens, we just want peace."

-Pakistan media praised the government for releasing the pilot.
-In the Express Tribune, lawyer Shahzaib Khan wrote that Pakistanis "have a reason to boast ... the Prime Minister (Imran Khan) has done Pakistan proud by not engaging in chest thumping or war-mongering for political gain."
+Pakistan media praised the government for releasing the pilot, with lawyer Shahzaib Khan writing in the Express Tribune that Prime Minister Imran Khan had "done Pakistan proud by not engaging in chest thumping or war-mongering for political gain."

+Media reports suggested Abhinandan's return to India had been held up because the pilot was forced to make the video first

 Abhinandan was captured a day after Indian planes bombed what New Delhi said was a militant camp in Pakistan, in retaliation for the Kashmir suicide bombing claimed by a Pakistan-based militant group.